Last updated: 11:45 a.m, Wednesday, May 13, 2020

 This is the latest guidance for individuals, families and households to mitigate the spread of COVID-19 in Whatcom County.

-On Thursday, April 2, Governor Inslee extended the Stay Home, Stay Healthy Executive Order for another four weeks.
-All people have been instructed to stay home unless conducting essential activities.
-This is the best tool we currently have to slow the spread of COVID-19.
+On May 1, Governor Inslee announced the extension of the Stay Home, Stay Healthy order through May 31, 2020, and outlined the phased “Safe Start” approach Washington will take for resuming recreational, social, and business activities.
+At this time, all people are instructed to continue to stay home unless conducting essential activities.
+This is the best tool we currently have to slow the spread of COVID-19 and keep rates of infection low.
 This decision is a proven strategy that will save lives.
+The phased approach to reopening the economy allows us to move forward carefully, balancing the health and economic needs of our state.
 Find out more on the Washington State COVID-19 website.

 For those who are at higher risk for severe COVID-19 illness, we recommend leaving home only to seek medical attention after speaking with your healthcare provider to determine that no other options are available.